TintoEdoardo/wasm-tools/crates/wasm-migrate/README.md

 <strong>By <a href="https://computecontinuum.eu/">Edoardo Tinto</a></strong>

   <p>
-    <strong>wasm-migrate is a tool to enable a computation to migrate, virtually, from any runtime.</strong>
+    <strong>wasm-migrate is a tool to inject checkpoint and restore procedures into a core module.</strong>
   </p>

 </div>